fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Each stage contains a set of actions
 * Changes are recorded into AWS CloudWatch Events (can trigger SNS)
 * IAM Service Role must have appropriate permissions
+* Multiaccount access
+  * Create a Customer Master Key in KMS
+  * Set policy and role to enable Cross-Account access
 * [FAQ](https://aws.amazon.com/codepipeline/faqs/)

 ## CodeBuild